BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*Even the bravest of heroes cannot hold their nerve forever, especially when the dark powers of their enemies are gnawing at their resolve, gradually draining their valour away.*

 This power targets one enemy model within range.
 The target immediately reduces their Courage characteristic by 1 for the remainder of the battle, to a minimum of 1.
 This power can take effect multiple times over the course of a battle, reducing the target's Courage each time.
 If the target is a **Cavalry** model, the caster must choose whether the rider or the mount reduces their Courage value.

 **Channelled** — The target's Courage is instead reduced by D3.